This city-centred

 Bridge in the Parish of Newton Saint Cyres, to

-from near the Foot of the Hill in the Turnpike
+Raddon Cross in the Parish of Shobrooke; and also the present Turnpike Road from near the Foot of the Hill in the Turnpike Road from Exeter, on the North

-North Side of Saint David's
+Side of Saint David's Hill, by

-the Name of Howell's House, through Howell Lane, by way of the Devon
+Lane, by way of the Devon County Gaol,

-Street, and from thence to the Scite of the
+to the Scite of the late Oxford

-late Oxford Inn, near where the East
+Inn, near where the East

 Gate of the said City